EDCD/EDDN/docs/Contributing.md

   `fssdiscoveryscan-v1.0.json` Schema file.

-3. You will need to add two lines to `src/eddn/conf/Settings.py` in order to have the Gateway actually recognise the new Schema.
+3. You will need to add two lines to `src/eddn/conf/Settings.py` in order to have the Gateway recognise the new Schema.
 You are adding to the end of the `GATEWAY_JSON_SCHEMAS` dictionary.
 Both the live Schema *and* the `/test` version **MUST** be added.
   For `fssdiscoveryscan-v1.0.json` you would add: